Java. The sugar industry and its scripophily

 In 1884 the global industry ran into trouble.
 The rapid expansion of beet sugar production in beet growing countries like Germany, Austria-Hungary and Russia led to a collapse in prices.
 This wreaked havoc on Java (and practically everywhere else) as far as the sugar industry is concerned.
 As a consequence many factories were unable to service their debts and came to be owned at least in part by financing companies or by newly established owning companies and over the next decades increasingly factories went from being owned by families to being owned and run by corporations.
 In the aftermath the Javanese industry was troubled by a disease of the cane plant - Sereh - causing significant losses to the affected plantations.

-The six major financing companies (Cultuur Mji der Vorstenlande, Handelsvereeniging "Amsterdam", Internatio, Koloniale Bank, Nederlandsche Handel-Mji, and Nederland-Indische Handel Mji) - to varying degrees - moved from financing other enterprises to owning and running companies and typically financed their owned or partly owned factories.
+The six major financing companies (Cultuur Mji der Vorstenlande, Handelsvereeniging "Amsterdam", Internatio, Koloniale Bank, Nederlandsche Handel-Mji, and Nederland-Indische Landbouw Mji) - to varying degrees - moved from financing other enterprises to owning and running companies and typically financed their owned or partly owned factories.
 At the same time corporations sought to own and operate an increasing number of factories unlocking operational and management synergies.
 So the industry moved from being run by sole proprietors to being dominated by a number of large corporations - that nevertheless remained far from individually controlling the industry.
 Unlike in other countries sugar exporters played only a smaller role.
 Specialist plantation companies also existed but were a very marginal phenomenon.

 The next major crisis occured during WWI.
 Initially rising prices were a boon to the industry - but then a severe decline in availabe shipping caused prices to collapse and required expensive storage capacity to be built and run.
 In the aftermath of WWI the Norwegian trading company "Det Oversöiske Compagnie" became the most attractive (from a scripophily perspective) victim of the price gyrations.
 Speculative purchases of two subsidiaries active on Java initially coincided with rising prices but then caused the downfall of the parent company in 1921 when prices fell.

 The Great Depression in the late 1920s and 1930s again caused major economic decline and hardship.
 A large number of factories closed, companies at least stopped paying dividends and many collapsed.
 In response the colonial government tightly regulated production and trade.
 When at last recovery set in in the second half of the 1930s the industry slowly recovered but approximately half the factories never reopened.
 WWII and Japanese occupation put a stop to that.
 The Japanese interned "Europeans" (and with that practically all management) and demolished a number of factories.
 The Dutch were not able to reimpose their rule on Indonesia after WWII and in the second half of the 1950s Dutch-owned sugar companies were nationalised.
 As far as I am aware none of the companies of the time has survived producing sugar to today - but I can certainly see evidence for their continued - at least legal - existence after 1945.
-However I have only one Indonesian (ie a company incorporated in Indonesia) example in my collection.
+However I have only few Indonesian (ie companies incorporated in Indonesia) examples in my collection.

 The vast majority of Javanese sugar was exported - first to Europe - later and especially after the 1902 Brussels convention that restrained protection and export subsidies increasingly to British-India.
 By 1920 most of the sugar exported was "white" ie refined sugar and had a high reputation for quality.